Vietnam Television Network: Inheritances

 After 30 April 1975, total of videotapes were transferred to People's Army of Vietnam's Archives at No. 83 Lý Nam Đế street in Hanoi.
 However, some still existed by collectors.
 Many other copytapes were held by governments such as Australia, Canada, Denmark (Danish Vietnamese Association), France (AFP), West Germany, Hong Kong, India, Japan, New Zealand, Philippines, South Korea (KBS), Taiwan, Thailand, United Kingdom (BBC), United States (AP).
 Besides, many of them were still used by modern Vietnamese filmmakers to do propaganda documentary ones.

 From 2010, journalist Lê Quang Thanh Tâm has begun sharing some THVN9 tapes to Facebook and YouTube.
 Although clause as old reports of singers and actors.
 In 2020, he has ever litigated Asia Entertainment Inc. (Trung tâm Asia) for a copyright theft when they registered as an owner on YouTube channel with these tapes.

 In Los Angeles during the 1980s, some former technicians re-established THVN9 to broadcast news and dramas by Vietnamese language for service to the Vietnamese American community.
 They registered a trademark as the Abroad-THVN Television Network (Truyền-hình Việt-nam Hải-ngoại) to differentiate former THVN9 or Domestic-THVN.

-Influences

-MA Thành Lộc (born in 1961) recalled that his father (PA Thành Tôn) often took them on his Vespa scooter to watch TV in public spaces in Saigon.
-"A popular and familiar habit; a nice memory of my love city."